moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

     yarn add @nomicfoundation/hardhat-ethers ethers @openzeppelin/contracts
     ```

-!!! remember
-    You should never store your private keys in a JavaScript or Python file.
-It is done in this tutorial for ease of demonstration only.
-You should always manage your private keys with a designated secret manager or similar service.

 Now we can edit `hardhat.config.js` to include the following network and account configurations for our ContainerChain.
 You can replace the Demo EVM ContainerChain values with the respective parameters for your own EVM ContainerChain which can be found at [apps.tanssi.network](https://apps.tanssi.network/){target=_blank}.

 ???+ code "hardhat.config.js"